Deenyoro/SCADA-IDS-KC/README.md

 monitor session 1 destination interface Gi0/24
 ```

-Connect the SKADA-IDS-KC system to the destination port.
+Connect the SCADA-IDS-KC system to the destination port.

 ## License